miohtama/opsec/source/team/index.rst

 **Potentially dangerous file attachments are handled securely?** Yes / No

-A file attachment in email and chat is one of the most common attack vectors.
-The desktop applications opening likely rigged payloads, like office suite files, PDFs and Flash animations are disabled or the team members do not use them to view the files.
+File attachments in email and chat are one of the most common attack vectors. is The desktop applications opening likely rigged payloads, like office suite files, PDFs and Flash animations are disabled or the team members do not use them to view the files.
 Instead, the suspicious attachments, especially ones coming outside the security barrier, are opened in a web browser based viewer or similarly sandboxed tool.

 Applies for: Everyone